bagpyp/init.lua/PROJECT.md

 2. The configuration is optimized for macOS with iTerm2
 3. Uses LazyVim as the base distribution
 4. Node 20.11.0 is required for web components (via .nvmrc)
-5. All JetBrains keybindings use Cmd key (macOS specific)
+5. All JetBrains keybindings use leader key (Space) for panel navigation
 6. **VimGame teaches YOUR bindings, not generic vim**

 ## VimGame Development

-### For Future Claude Sessions Working on VimGame:
+### Key Development Information:

 1. **Read `vim-game/TODO.md`** for current development priorities
 2. **Check `vim-game/specs/ARCHITECTURE.md`** for technical specifications